dfsmania/LaradminLTE/docs/sections/config/menu.md

 }
 ```

-The `BuildingMenu` event allows you to access and modify the menu structure defined in your `ladmin_menu.php` file.
-You can do this by interacting with the `menu` property, which contains the entire menu configuration as specified in `ladmin_menu.php`.
+The `BuildingMenu` event allows you to access and modify the menu structure defined in your `config/ladmin/menu.php` file.
+You can do this by interacting with the `menu` property, which contains the entire menu configuration as specified in `config/ladmin/menu.php`.
 This means you can dynamically add, remove, or update menu items during the event, giving you full control over the final menu that will be displayed.
 The following basic examples demonstrate how to work with the event’s `menu` property inside the `handle()` method:

 ::: details Example: Add New Item to Menu {open}
 This basic example demonstrates how to add a new item to the static menu configuration.